matschie1/MQTTDevice/README.md

-This is just another fork of MQTTDevice - origin repository https://github.com/matschie1/MQTTDevice
+This is just another fork of MQTTDevice https://github.com/matschie1/MQTTDevice Main work is done by matschie.
+Please use origin repository!

-Main work is done by matschie
+For internal use

 OLED Display:
 You can use OLED display.
 Up now only an OLED monochrome display 128x64 I2C is tested.